Joe Beef: Biography

 The man, who would become famous in Montreal as a gruff philanthropist, came to the city around 1864 as a part of his artillery regiment.
 After advancing to Sergeant, he was put in charge of the main military canteen on Saint Helen's Island.
 Discharged in 1868, he opened "Joe Beef's Tavern," an inn and tavern soon known throughout North America, located at Nos 4, 5, 6 Common St, Montreal in what is now Old Montreal.
 Beef refused service to no one, telling a reporter, "no matter who he is, whether English, French, Irish, Negro, Indian, or what religion he belongs to".
-Every day at noontime, hundreds of longshoremen, beggars, odd-job men and outcasts from Montréal society showed up at his door.
+Every day at noontime, hundreds of longshoremen, beggars, odd-job men and outcasts from Montreal society showed up at his door.
 The clientele of the tavern was mostly working class.
-Canal labourers, longshoremen, sailors, and ex-army men like McKiernan himself were mainstays of the business.
+Canal labourers, longshoremen, sailors, and ex-army men, like McKiernan himself, were mainstays of the business.
 For working class Montreal, McKiernan's tavern functioned as the centre of social life in Griffintown.
 At the time, the neighbourhood had no public parks, and gatherings and public celebrations were only occasionally held by national societies and church groups.
 Thus, daily recreational activities were centered around Joe Beef's Canteen.

-An atheist, Beef had the following manifesto printed on handbills and advertisements:
+Beef had the following manifesto printed on handbills and advertisements:

 The New York Times was not impressed, however, calling Joe Beef's Canteen "a den of filth" and writing that:

 Beef was known for keeping a menagerie of animals in his tavern, including four black bears, ten monkeys, three wild cats, a porcupine and an alligator.
 The bears were usually kept in the tavern's cellar and viewed by customers through a trap door in the barroom floor.
 He sometimes brought a bear up from the basement to restore order in his tavern, to fight with his dogs or play a game of billiards with the proprietor.
 One of his bears, Tom, had a daily consumption of twenty pints of beer and would sit on his hindquarters and hold a glass between his paws without spilling a drop.
 On one occasion, McKiernan was mauled by a buffalo on exhibit and was sent to hospital for a number of days.
 Another time, a Deputy Clerk of the Peace was inspecting the tavern in order to renew the license and was bitten by one of McKiernan's dogs.

 He ran his tavern from 1870 until his death from a heart attack in 1889, at the age of 54.